dogmatiq/dogma/docs/adr/0012-identifier-comparison.md

 ## Consequences

-Existing tooling and engine implementations, such as `configkit` and the in-memory engine implementation in `testkit` do not require changed.
+Existing tooling and engine implementations, such as `configkit` and the in-memory engine implementation in `testkit` do not need to be changed.
 Identifiers can be compared using Go's standard comparison operators.

 It is possible that two identifiers may appear to be equal but consist of different byte sequences.
 For example, when a character with a diacritic mark is